JanCBrammer/biopeaks/docs/user_guide.md

 statistics) will be also be segmented if they are already computed.
 Note that the selected segment must have a minimum duration of five seconds.
 Also, after the segmentation, the signal starts at second 0 again.
 That is, relative timing is not preserved during segmentation.
+The original file is not affected by the segmentation.

 ### save biosignal
 **menubar** -> **_biosignal_** -> _save_ opens a dialog that lets you